What are Compensation Benchmarking Best Practices?

 What is compensation benchmarking?

-Compensation benchmarking is the process of using internal job descriptions to match to established salary survey jobs in order to identify the external market rate for each benchmark position.
+Compensation benchmarking is the process of using internal job descriptions to match to established salary survey jobs in order to identify the current market rate for each benchmark position.

 Why is compensation benchmarking important as a "best practice"?